costaivo/tutorial-reactjs/quotes-103.md

 ## Implement Search functionality

 In this section we will start using **useState** hook.
 In order to maintain the data in a react application we need to use a store, useState provides us that feature.
-Whenever the value of the state variable changes, React will automatically render the componet.
+Whenever the value of the state variable changes, React will automatically re-render the componet.

 ``` javascript